- Contact information

 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
 The recommendation for Japanese hedgeparsley was based upon this literature review developed by the department.

-Flowers: Flowers are tiny and white and grow in small, open, flat-topped umbels.
+Flowers: Flowers are tiny and white, growing in small, open, flat-topped umbels.
 Has 2 or more bracts at the base of each umbel.
 Blooms in July and August.

 Fruits & seeds: The small fruit, ripens quickly, and is covered in hooked hairs that attach to clothing and fur.

-Similar species: Queen Anne's lace or wild carrot (Daucus carota)—a widespread weed in Wisconsin—has similar finely-divided leaves, but leaves and stems are quite hairy and when crushed smell like carrots.
-Other look-alikes include wild chervil (Anthriscus sylvestris), caraway (Carum carvi), poison hemlock (Conium maculatum), Chinese hemlock parsley (Conioselinum chinense), sweet cicely (Osmorhiza spp.) and spreading hedge parsley.
-Spreading hedge-parsley (Torilis arvensis) is not currently known in Wisconsin, but nationally is more common than T. japonica.
+Similar species: Queen Anne's lace or wild carrot (Daucus carota; non-native)—a widespread weed in Wisconsin—has similar finely-divided leaves, but leaves and stems are quite hairy and when crushed smell like carrots.
+Other look-alikes include wild chervil (Anthriscus sylvestris; invasive), caraway (Carum carvi; non-native), poison hemlock (Conium maculatum; invasive), Chinese hemlock parsley (Conioselinum chinense; non-native), sweet cicely (Osmorhiza spp.; native) and spreading hedge parsley.
+Spreading hedge-parsley (Torilis arvensis; invasive) is not currently known in Wisconsin, but nationally is more common than T. japonica.
 It looks very similar to Japanese hedge-parsley but lacks the pointed bracts at the base of each umbel.

 Do you have Japanese hedgeparsley in your county but it isn't shaded on the map?
 Send us a report.